pedro00dk/willow/api/README.md

-# Tracer Server
+# Willow API

 Exposes tracers cli through http api.
-The tracer server expects a set of optional arguments to work properly.
+The api expects a set of optional arguments to work properly.
-The `--tracer` option must be set for each available tracer that will be exposed by the server.
+The `--tracer-command` option must be set for each available tracer that will be exposed by the api.
 This option expects a tuple with the language of the tracer and the shell command to start it.

 ```shell